Legohead259/Thetis-Firmware/README.md

 ## Installing the Development Environment
 This firmware was developed in Microsoft Visual Studio Code using the PlatformIO extension on Windows 10 for compilation and uploading.
-To automatically install and initialize the environment, download the scripts in [scripts/](scripts/) and execute `1-dev_environment_setup.bat` as an administrator, following the on-screen prompts.
+To automatically install and initialize the environment, download the [initialization scripts](scripts/) and execute `1-dev_environment_setup.bat` as an administrator, following the on-screen prompts.
 It will go through the steps discussed in the following sections.

 ### Step 1: Install VS Code and git VCS